wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 The goal of this document is to provide a brief overview of the hardware components that make up the FRC\ |reg| Control System.
 Each component will contain a brief description of the component function, a brief listing of critical connections, and a link to more documentation if available.

-.. note:: For complete wiring instructions/diagrams, please see the :doc:`Wiring the FRC Control System <how-to-wire-a-robot>` document.
+.. note:: For complete wiring instructions/diagrams, please see the :doc:`Wiring the FRC Control System </docs/zero-to-robot/step-1/how-to-wire-a-robot>` document.

 Overview of Control System
 --------------------------